2022 Christmas Shopping Ideas

-Last year I debuted my holiday shopping ideas list.
+Two years ago I debuted my holiday shopping ideas list.
 Things you can get not just the goalie in your life, but the hockey fan, or even yourself.
-You may notice many of the selections are similar to last year and that’s because they’re awesome products.
+You may notice many of the selections are similar to the last two years and that’s because they’re awesome products.
 There are also new additions.
 This is by no means a complete list, but merely one to get you started.
 Oh, and this list is in no particular order.

 These fellas have some awesome collections.
 My favorite is the Triple Deke (Mighty Ducks) collection where they have hats, shirts, and banners that would look great hanging by an outdoor rink that will make you look like you were an extra in any of the three Mighty Ducks movies.
 I already have the District 5, 92-93 State Championship shirt.
 The Beer League All-Star Collection is another must-see.